2026 Special events

 Program Merit (35%)

-• Diverse Planning Team: Describe how you ensure that your team of volunteers, board members, and staff and reflect representation, diversity, and inclusivity.
-Explain the efforts taken to include diverse perspectives in the planning process, initiatives, and/or policies your organization follows to promote diversity and inclusivity in your planning team.
+Planning Team Reflects the Community: Describe how you ensure that your team of volunteers, board members, and staff reflect the community you serve and foster a sense pf belonging.
+Explain the efforts taken to include diverse perspectives in the planning process, initiatives, and/or policies your organization follows to promote access, opportunity, and belonging in your planning team.

-• Designing for Inclusivity: Detail how your organization plans to design the event to accommodate all participants, including attendees, staff, volunteers, and board members, strategies you will implement to ensure inclusivity, accessibility, and a welcoming environment for everyone involved in the event.
+Designing for Access: Detail how your organization plans to design the event to accommodate all participants, including attendees, staff, volunteers, and board members, strategies you will implement to advance access, opportunity, and belonging for everyone involved in the event.

 Community Impact (20%)